-The Buildings at Risk Register for Scotland, set up in 1990 and maintained by Historic Environment Scotland, presents information about listed buildings or buildings in conservation areas that are empty and falling into disrepair.
-The Register lists around 40 properties in Dundee although planning permission has been granted for redevelopment of some of these, and redevelopment is underway on others.
+The Buildings at Risk Register for Scotland, set up in 1990 and today maintained by Historic Environment Scotland, presents information about listed buildings or buildings in conservation areas that are empty and falling into disrepair.
+The Register lists around forty properties in Dundee, although planning permission has been granted for redevelopment of some of these; and redevelopment is underway on others.
 Recent success stories include the restoration of the High Mill at Verdant Works and conversion of the former Lower Dens Works, now occupied by Hotel Indigo.

 The Trust works to raise the profile of the buildings on the Register and supports appropriate regeneration proposals.

 You can access the register at: https://buildingsatrisk.org.uk

 King’s Theatre, 21-29 Cowgate (Category B listed; Conservation Area)